 Delphi offers a modern, robust & enterprise-grade UI developer environment with Visual Component Library (VCL) for Windows only and FireMonkey (FMX) for cross-platform development.
 Delphi VCL offers the latest features and modern UI controls for your Windows app development.

-Moreover, you can enjoy the native performance in your Delphi app, and accessing to hardware and latest features of Windows is quick with Delphi.
+Moreover, you can enjoy native performance in your Delphi app, and accessing hardware and the latest features of Windows is quick with Windows UI Toolkit: Delphi.

 In this article, we try to point out five main ways to modernize your apps for Windows 11.

 1. Have you created an inclusive design?

 Users love when they can easily find what information the app is gathering and easy-to-understand privacy-policy notices.
 So, informing about all this and giving access to enable or disable telemetry settings is always welcome.

 The comprehensive design forms a more reliable product and environment for everyone.
 For instance, if your app is consists of lots of text content, it is more salutary to add an assistive screen reader that is also satisfactory for people with disabilities.

 Describe the UI controls or menus with beautiful and simple animations.
 Make your app scalable and responsive as much as you can.
 Provide font size changing option.
 Because you never know how your app represents in different sized screens.

 If your app welcome screen shows different information with several frames, make sure to give the option to redesign the frames.